ypaulsussman/learning-log/src/pages/blog/Ongoing Language Study.md

   * don't have (_summative or formative_) performance benchmarks they're checking against, and
   * perhaps paradoxically* are at greater risk of lapse due to quotidian interference.

-I'm firmly, firmly in the latter camp, currently: however, if I shifted into the former (_let's say that long-awaited faculty appointment to [Ivana Franka](https://en.wikipedia.org/wiki/University_of_Lviv) finally came through, or_ `${lovely_spouse}` _took an unexpected interest in the ecological preservation of the Eastern Carpathians..._) I'm not sure how I'd shift into high-gear, as it were.
+I'm firmly, firmly in the latter camp, currently: however, if I shifted into the former (_let's say that long-awaited faculty appointment to [Ivan Franko](https://en.wikipedia.org/wiki/University_of_Lviv) finally came through, or_ `${lovely_spouse}` _took an unexpected interest in the ecological preservation of the Eastern Carpathians..._) I'm not sure how I'd shift into high-gear, as it were.

 I'd prefer not to redesign (_who are we kidding, re-evolve_) a language-learning system that worked for me, especially given the expected additional constraints/features that the greater intensity/pace would demand.